Scottish council approves $185 million Trump housing plan

 Aberdeenshire Council said it had received 2,921 valid representations from the public about the housing plan, 2,918 of which were objections while three supported the application.

-One councellor said opposition to the plan was motivated partly by hostility to Trump’s presidency but other councillors denied this.
+One councillor said opposition to the plan was motivated partly by hostility to Trump’s presidency, but other councillors denied this.

-Trump International Golf Club Scotland Ltd. is ultimately owned by the Donald J Trump Revocable Trust, an entity created by Trump to hold his property assets, the company’s accounts show.
+Trump International Golf Club Scotland Ltd is ultimately owned by the Donald J Trump Revocable Trust, an entity created by Trump to hold his property assets, the company’s accounts show.

-Reporting by Tom Bergin; editing by Kate Holton and Stephen Addison
+Reporting by Tom Bergin; Editing by Kate Holton, Stephen Addison and Alex Richardson